 What I’ve come to believe is that there is no work/life dichotomy at all: there is only life.
 And it’s my decision how to spend my precious, limited and limitless minutes.

 I’ve definitely experienced the ubiquitous “mom guilt” about leaving my Little Lady to go back to work after maternity leave.
 Do I have my priorities straight?
-Am I showing Little Lady an example of a strong, empowered woman who owns her business and her passion?
+Am I showing my daughter an example of a strong, empowered woman who owns her business and her passion?
 Or am I showing her an example of a mom who values commitment to other people and her Google Calendar over time with her own daughter?

 Thankfully, the world does not work in absolutes and the Spirit of Grace is one that holds seemingly divergent priorities together in one hand, in one breath.